 Relatives of Queen Victoria, including members of the Romanov family (Figure 1) suffered from a rare genetic condition called haemophilia.
 Haemophilia is a recessive disease carried on the X chromosome that affects about 1 in 5000 males.
 While the disease affects males, it is carried by females (Br Med J).
 Alexandra was known to be a carrier of this allele, and Prince Alexei suffered from the disease, for which he was treated by the questionably trustworthy Grigori Rasputin.
 There is ~50% chance a carrier will have a son that suffers from the disease and ~50% chance her daughter will also be a carrier.
 Genetic analysis revealed that the unidentified body and A2 were both haemophilia carriers while A2 also had a haemophilic son.
 The finding of this rare heritable genetic condition fits with the Romanov family history.
 None of the other candidates were carriers, although the son of A4 was a haemophilic sufferer.
 As A4 herself was not a carrier, it may suggest that the boy is not her own son, therefore reducing the credibility of her testimony.
-However in ~30% cases the disease can arise as the result of new mutations leading to ‘sporadic haemophilia’(WFH 2012), which would explain her son’s condition without her being a carrier.
+However, in ~30% cases, the disease can arise as the result of new mutations leading to ‘sporadic haemophilia’(WFH 2012), which would explain her son’s condition without her being a carrier.

 Despite the questionable testimony given by A4, she bears a great physical similarity to what is known about the Princess, being of the right age based on Rasputin’s claim the princess was born in 1901, as well as having blue eyes and strawberry blonde hair.
 A2 was also within an acceptable age bracket, with blue eyes and blonde hair.
 The physical features of these two women matched best to the photos of Anastasia.
 A1 and A5 were a little older than would have been expected, while A3 was younger than would have been expected.